talkjs/tutorials/how-to-mute-a-conversation/how-to-mute-a-conversation.md

 - Used TalkJS's JavaScript SDK to mute notifications for the conversation.
 - Tested that you no longer receive email notifications after you mute the conversation.

+You may want to extend this demonstration by adding a way to unmute the conversation.
 Conversation actions only allow a fixed label for the menu option and cannot be shown or hidden based on the current state, so adding an **Unmute conversation** menu option will mean that both options will be visible.
-To extend this demonstration so that you can unmute a conversation, you could instead create a **Configure notifications** menu option that triggers a modal dialog which allows you to mute or unmute the conversation.
+Instead, you could replace your **Mute conversation** menu option with a **Configure notifications** menu option that triggers a modal dialog.
+You could then provide mute and unmute options within the dialog.

 For the full example code for this tutorial,